 In order to strengthen health literacy in the long term, we need to adopt a cross-sectoral approach involving society as a whole.
 This is a challenge not only for the health care system itself, but also for the education and training system, politics, science, the media and a variety of other fields.
 The individual measures should be as evidence-based as possible and draw on examples of best practice.

 With a nationally leading competence centre, Careum seeks to put the framework conditions in place to promote the issue of health literacy in Switzerland.
-The team of Careum Health Literacy is active in the key areas of the matter and focuses on the people, the relevant settings and organisations of health, education and social services and on the specialists who work there.
+The Center for Health Literacy of Careum is active in the key areas of the matter and focuses on the people, the relevant settings and organisations of health, education and social services and on the specialists who work there.
 In order to bolster them in their role as people who establish communication and provide information, Careum creates knowledge, develops teaching and learning opportunities, coordinates services and activities and launches innovative projects.